 9. Use the subscription-based model

 There’s nothing new about this model.
 We have been subscribing to magazines, newspapers, fitness clubs, mobile companies for a long time.
-So eCommerce businesses can definitely leverage its effectiveness to acquire more conversions.
+So eCommerce businesses can definitely leverage their effectiveness to acquire more conversions.

 The graph below states that eFirms working with an average transaction value below $25 have customer lifetime values 1.78X higher for subscriptions than for non-subscription customers.
 Since CLTV is one such metric that is difficult to predict, a subscription-based model will surely sort out a lot of issues.